Nearly 200K Chrysler Pacifica minivans recalled over power steering loss risk

 The fix is relatively simple: Chrysler will ask owners to take make an appointment to take their Pacifica vans to a dealership, where a technician will inspect and clean the electrical contact to ensure that there is no contaminant.

 FCA does not plan to replace any components in the recall.
-FCA did not say when it will contact owners to alert them if their vans are affected by the recall.
+FCA said that owners of affected vans will receive recall notices in the mail by the end of May.

 Email This Page

-Note: This story has been updated to reflect information on when FCA will contact Pacifica owners.